 The pulverized and burnt bark mixed with frankincense was used to purify the rooms of the sick or after disputes.

-Pine in natural magic is used to invoke the spirits of woods and nature.
+In natural magic is used to invoke the spirits of woods and nature.

 The resin can be mixed with sage and mint or lemon to purify ourselves before or after a ritual, but also to purify places.
-Pine was a symbol of protection and immortality for Celtic people, it was revered as the tree of life and the mother, therefore it symbolized the woman in her fruitful phase.
+It was a symbol of protection and immortality for Celtic people, it was revered as the tree of life and the mother, therefore it symbolized the woman in her fruitful phase.

 The pine cone in magic symbolizes regeneration in life as well as physical and psychological wounds.